How to Obtain a Certificate of Proficiency

 Marine Radio Operators Handbook

-The Marine Radio Operators Handbook may be purchased from the OMC, or downloaded in 'read only' format.
+The radio operator handbooks may be purchased from the OMC or viewed online, details for ordering at available at: Marine Radio Operators Handbook.
 The cost of a handbook is as per the fee structure detailed in OMC Fees.
 Postage and handling for a single book and handling for multiple books are also listed on the OMC Fees page.
 Should you require more than one copy of the handbook, please telephone us for a quote for the postage and handling component (this reduces as the number of books ordered increases) on 1300 365 262.

 OMC also has available for purchase the Marine VHF Radio Operators Handbook.
 The VHF information in the Marine Radio Operators Handbook has been extracted and compiled into a small book for those people studying for the VHF qualification.
-A set of revision questions have been included and an order form (OMC005) is available to be down loaded from the Handbook section of the website.

 Resolving Issues